ZKing20/Apple-Sales/README.md

 Analyze Apple sales performance and warranty outcomes across products, stores, and regions to identify patterns, risks, and opportunities related to revenue performance and product quality.

 ## Tools Used
--Python (pandas, duckdb, matplotlib/plotly)
+- Python (pandas, duckdb, matplotlib/plotly)
--Jupyter Notebook
+- Jupyter Notebook
--SQL (DuckDB)
+- SQL (DuckDB)
--Kaggle retail dataset
+- Kaggle retail dataset

 ## Key Questions
--Which products generate the most/least revenue?
+- Which products generate the most/least revenue?
--Which stores and countries outperform or underperform?
+- Which stores and countries outperform or underperform?
--Are there seasonal or regional demand patterns?
+- Are there seasonal or regional demand patterns?
--How can Apple optimize pricing, inventory, or store allocation?
+- How can Apple optimize pricing, inventory, or store allocation?

 ## Results
 (Will fill in after Notebook Completion, and when insights are finalized)

 ## Repository Structure
--'Data/' -- raw datasets
+- 'Data/' -- raw datasets
--'Notebooks/' -- primary analysis notebook
+- 'Notebooks/' -- primary analysis notebook
 - 'Scripts/' -- supporting/SQL logic files

 ## Status